Shop for Hand-printed Wallpapers

 If the wall is new wood or board, previously untreated, then it is advisable to paint it with a coat of the paste you are using before allowing it to dry completely – this is to seal the wall, which would otherwise immediately absorb the paste from the Wallpaper, and the paper would then fall off!

 The ceiling should be painted or papered in advance, and it is preferable to remove windows and door fittings.
 Dado and skirting should ideally be fitted retrospectively also.

 You may find it useful to prepare a template using scrap paper prior to cutting the Wallpaper.

-Wallpaper can be fixed to walls using a water-based wallpaper paste – which should be extremely thick – or alternatively a starch paste of the type used by bookbinders and archivists is suitable, as is ‘YES’ glue.
-(We use starch paste from Shepherd's Bookbinders).
+Wallpaper can be fixed to walls using a water-based wallpaper paste – which should be extremely thick – or alternatively a wheat-based paste (of the type used by bookbinders and archivists) is suitable, as is ‘YES’ glue.
 The paste can be applied to the reverse of the paper.
 Take care to ensure that the paper doesn't ‘curl in’ on itself.
 Paste can also be applied directly to the wall.
 Ensure that the spread of the paste is even and without lumps, and is ‘tacky’ rather than ‘wet’.
 Apply the paper and press carefully into position using a lint-free cloth or small roller or brush.

 Be careful to ensure that no paste is transferred to the front of the paper as this may cause damage.

 Be patient, and be 100% certain that your first piece has definitely stuck before moving onto the second wall.